cudmore/cudmore.github.io/_posts/2017-11-22-raspian-stretch.md

 20171122 - The name and location of these options have changed.
 This is still the general idea

- - 1 Expand Filesystem
+ - 1 Change User password
- - 2 Change User Password
+ - 2 Hostname -> [Chose a name]
  - 3 Boot Options
+   - B1 Desktop / CLI
      - B1 Console
- - 5 Internationalisation Options
+ - 4 Localization Options
-   - I1 Change Local -> en_US.UTF-8 UTF-8
+   - I1 Change Local
+     - De-Select en_GB.UTF-8 UTF-8
+     - Select en_US.UTF-8 UTF-8
-   - I2 Change Timezone -> US -> Eastern
+   - I2 Change Timezone
-   - I4 Change Wi-fi Country -> US United States
+   - I4 Change Wi-fi Country
+ - 5 Interface Options
- - 6 Enable Camera
+   - P1 Camera
- - 9 Advanced Options
+ - 7 Advanced Options
-   - A2 Hostname -> [choose a name here, I chose pi3]
- - Set the network name with xxx
- - Turn on the camera
+   - A1 Expand Filesystem

 Selecting Boot Options -> Console is important.
 It seems Raspbian ships with X-Windows on by default and you want to turn it off.

 ### 2.3) Update the system